 Vivo V5s comes with a 20 MegaPixel Sony IMX376 camera with 1/2.78 sensor size; f/2.0 aperture.
 The front-facing selfie shooter takes the really great selfies which it should be, considering its camera specifications.
-V5s also has a LED flash on front which they are calling moonlight flash, it helps the 20MP front camera to maintain the image quality in all light condition, the front LED flash is producing perfect amount of light which resulting a natural photo, like the photos were taken in bright moonlight which might be the reason behind calling it a moonlight flash.
+V5s also has a LED flash on front which they are calling moonlight flash, it helps the 20MP front camera to maintain the image quality in all light condition, the front LED flash is producing a perfect amount of light which resulting a natural photo, like the photos, were taken in bright moonlight which might be the reason behind calling it a moonlight flash.

 Selfie In Low Light (normal mode with Moonlight flash ↓)